migo315/open-coaster-interface/examples/waiting_times.md

 # Get waiting times (e.g. "Efteling")
 You can fetch waiting times for some parks by an **Universally Unique ID** (UUID).
-Every park as an UUID.
-You can look up the UUID at [coaster.cloud](https://coaster.cloud).
+Every park has an UUID.
+You can look up the
+UUID at [coaster.cloud](https://coaster.cloud).
 This example use "Efteling" and the UUID of "Efteling" is `49f00560-9b8d-4c11-a3ed-f548192ef5d9`.

 ## Common
-We can use following GraphQL query for fetching the name, city / country and the type of "Phantasialand":
+We can use following GraphQL query for fetching the name, city / country and the type of "Efteling":
 ```graphql
 {
   park(id: "49f00560-9b8d-4c11-a3ed-f548192ef5d9") {